jaspock/me/docs/materials/transformers/en/speech.md

 Whisper
 {: .section}

-Whisper was one of the best-performing systems in 2023, despite not deviating significantly from the basic architectures presented in the book.
+Whisper was one of the best-performing systems in recent years, despite not deviating significantly from the basic architectures presented in the book.
 The system is based on a transformer architecture with an encoder and decoder, similar to the LAS system shown in Figure 16.6 of the book.
 The speech input is processed by the encoder, which generates a deep embedding for each speech window.
 The decoder then generates textual output, character by character, from these embeddings.
 Instead of RNN-T or CTC, Whisper uses cross-entropy as the error function, which is not specifically designed for this task.
 The system's strong performance is attributed to a large training dataset and, to a lesser extent, training the same model for multiple tasks beyond transcription, such as detecting silence or noise.
 Whisper also supports multiple languages, using a special token to specify the output language.
 It was even trained on tasks like transcribing speech in one language to text in another.

 The following figure, from the paper "[Robust Speech Recognition via Large-Scale Weak Supervision](https://arxiv.org/abs/2212.04356)", shows Whisper's architecture.
 Note the language and task tags in the decoder's input.
 The `SOT` token is the special token that marks the start of transcription.